-On July 29, 2021, we commenced a normal course issuer bid to purchase up to 3,930,623 outstanding Class A shares.
-The bid expired on July 28, 2022.
-No shares were purchased.
+On September 7, 2023, we commenced an NCIB to purchase up to 2,018,434 outstanding Class A shares.
+The bid will expire on September 6, 2024.
+To date, no shares have been purchased.

 ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTIONS ON TRANSFER